Zadar: Economy

 The farmland just northeast of Zadar, Ravni Kotari, is a well known source of marasca cherries.
 Distilleries in Zadar have produced Maraschino since the 16th century.

 Education

 There are nine primary schools and 16 secondary schools, including six gymnasiums, in Zadar.

 University

-University of Zadar was founded by the Dominicans in 1396 as Universitas Iadertina, a theological seminary.
+The University of Zadar was founded by the Dominicans in 1396 as Universitas Iadertina, a theological seminary.
 It was the first institute of higher learning in the country.
 In 1807 it ceased to become an independent institution and its functions were taken over by other local universities.
 In 1956 the University of Zagreb, the country's second oldest university, re-established it as its satellite Faculty of Arts campus.
 The Faculty later became a part of the University of Split, and in 2003, a full-fledged independent university.
-University comprises 25 departments with more than 6.000 students.
+The university comprises 25 departments with more than 6.000 students.

 Science

 In 1998, Zadar hosted the Central European Olympiad in Informatics (CEOI).